TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Patch release to address missing unix_uid field in with Import/Update-JCUserFromCSV
+Patch release to address missing unix_uid field in Import/Update-JCUserFromCSV functions
 ```

 #### FEATURES:

-Users UID/GUID can now be set from the Import/Update-JCUserFromCSV functions
+Users unix UID/GUID can now be set from the Import/Update-JCUserFromCSV functions

 ## 1.18.7